top of page

 Week 2

-Healthy and unhealthy relationship dynamics and practices broken down into concrete, neurodivergent-friendly ways of learning.
+Elements of healthy and unhealthy relationship dynamics and practices broken down into concrete, neurodivergent-friendly ways of learning.
 Participants are encouraged to reflect on the health of their current (and past) relationships, and the part that their late-identification may have played in it.

 Week 3